chrisbu/dartlang.org/src/site/docs/phonecat-tutorial/step-00/index.markdown

   own original content.
 </aside>

-Let's take a look at the output of the Web UI compiler, which has
+Take a look at the output of the Web UI compiler:

 **web/out/app.html**: